unfurling.net

 Cover: Flash-Fiction South West

 Song Without Words tells the story of a woman who has begun losing things, including her memory.
-It features in the anthology Loss from Inkermen Press, published in September 2009, and is available direct from the publisher or from Amazon.co.uk
+It features in the anthology Loss, from Inkermen Press, which was published in September 2009.

 Also from the same publisher, the collection Ada and More Nano-fiction was published in July 2009 and includes the tiny story Lost Plot